Who’s making the most mobile payments?

-From a global comparison perspective, more than half a billion people in China will be paying with their phones in brick-and-mortar shops, cafes and restaurants in 2019, according to the Statista Digital Market Outlook.
-That equals a penetration rate of more than 35%—the highest in the world.
-Chinese consumers tend to be very brand sensitive, as they believe that a name indicates the quality of a product.
-They are eager to find out what is available, particularly concerning foreign products.
-The price a consumer is willing to pay for a product has also increased in recent years.
-Overall, China is the largest market for global luxury brands, accounting for approximately 47% of global sales of consumer luxury products, according to a study from SantanderTradePortal.
+The Chinese market—always ahead of the game: From a global comparison perspective, it is estimated that more than half a billion people in China paid with their phones in brick-and-mortar shops, cafés, and restaurants in 2019, according to the Statista Digital Market Outlook.
+According to the same study, Chinese consumers also demonstrate an extremely high penetration rate of around 30%.
+The results show they also tend to be very brand-sensitive, believing that the name indicates the quality of a product, and are eager to find out what is available, particularly concerning foreign products.
+Overall, China is the largest market for global luxury brands, accounting for approximately 47% of global sales of consumer luxury products, according to a study from Santander Trade Portal.
 This presents a huge opportunity for merchants.

 Staying ahead of the mobile payments curve requires agility and responsiveness when developing solutions.
 For merchants, this means seeking out vendors who combine the security of credit cards with the convenience of smartphones.
 And those that offer a wide range of mobile payment solutions, and take regulations, data protection laws, and consumer preferences from each market into account.
 For consumers, this is a golden age of customer experience—we can all look forward to exciting new ways to pay driven by innovative mobile technology.